lauragift21/mcp-server-workshop/instructions/building-an-mcp-server.md

 - Checks flights, hotels, and calendar conflicts

 ### 2. **Restaurant Reservation**
-- Claude connects to a booking platform like OpenTable
+- Claude connects to a booking platform like Yelp or OpenTable
 - Manages restaurant bookings and availability

 ### 3. **AI-Powered Meeting Summary**